zayed-01/negative_derivative_controller/read_me.txt

 Test 006 : Add Feedthrough

-Test 007 : test the controller outside of the band pass range
+Test 007 : test the controller outside of the band pass range (done)

 **Same step would go for other controller.
 Same thing just different gain